Eligibility for Education Loans

-U.S. and international students are eligible for private education loans.
-In most cases, international students will need a U.S. co-signer.
+Both U.S. and international students are eligible for private education loans.
+International students will need a U.S. co-signer.
 If you're attending our language or non-degree programs, you may also apply for private loans.

 - U.S. private loans based on your credit history

 - Interest Rate: Fixed or variable

 - Maximum Award: No limit

 - Both U.S. and international students should consider all government and institutional sources of aid before applying for private loans.

 You may request a one-time loan increase for up to $2,000 through our Computer Purchase Program to buy a laptop.
 To apply: